 Heart of Africa Blend

-By popular demand, we are putting this proprietary blend of top-rated East African coffees on the list for your coffee-drinking pleasure.
+This is a proprietary blend of top-rated East African coffees designed to delight those who avoid dark-roast coffee and who really love all those sweet, jazzy notes emblematic of the coffees of East Africa.
 Hands down, this is the coffee I want in my cup in the morning.
-Sweet muscovado sugar, slight raisin/fig notes and a black tea astringency that is lively but not obnoxious.
+Sweet muscovado sugar, slight raisin/fig and baking spice notes, with a black tea-like astringency that is lively but not obnoxious.
 In short, it’s the best of the African profile.
 I recommend it at a lighter-medium roast for optimal sweetness and interest.
 We also do a melange roast of medium and darker elements for those who want roasty notes in addition to the unique origin flavors.
 Makes a lively but delicious espresso.

 Everyone knows how India swelters in dry heat every year until the monsoon comes–then the heat is moderated slightly from a LOT of humidity.
 Normally, this might pose a problem for storing a dry seed (coffee bean), but Indian coffee producers have used this annual phenomenon to make a coffee that is really different: Monsooned Malabar.
 Basically, the dried coffee is laid out on cement floors in covered warehouses and allowed to swell up with monsoon moisture.
-The “zombie bean” that results seems to incorporate all the funky, wild flavors and aromas of the locale (such as earth, ripe fruit, wet camel, ripe cheese?) in a coffee that has thick, creamy body and very low acid.
+The “zombie bean” that results seems to incorporate all the funky, wild flavors and aromas of the locale (such as wet loamy earth, very ripe fruit and spice notes) in a coffee that has thick, creamy body and very low acid.
 It’s one order of magnitude more exotic than Yemeni coffee, I think.
-Most either love it or hate it.
+Full Disclosure: It’s probably not your daily drinker, but it could be a special treat.
+We have limited quantities available.
+Drink this one made by french press or as espresso.
 Are you adventurous and want to try some?
-For a limited time, we will offer 8 oz to limit your risk, and if you buy two items, you get free shipping.
+PLEASE NOTE: We sell this coffee in smaller quantities due to restricted availability, BUT you can have a free sample with the purchase of any NanoRoast coffee.

-With Ethiopia, Kenya produces some of the highest-rated coffees in the world.
+With Ethiopia, Kenya produces some of the highest-rated coffees in the world, but they are in general quite different from Central American or Indos.
 They are known for their clean, bright acidity (jazzy tang on the palate, not sourness), silky body, and lingering pleasant aftertaste.
 While most Kenyas are best (IMHO) at a lighter-to-medium roast, this coffee can take the heat to produce an elegant medium-dark roast as well.
 At the lighter end of the roast range, this classic Kenya has figs, brown sugar and just a touch of brightness that gives it almost a winey note.
 At the darker levels, acidity and citrusy notes are more restrained while dark and semisweet chocolate notes arise in harmony with the remaining fruit notes.
 This coffee is competition level goodness at all roast levels.
 For those wanting elements of both light and dark, or if you want all the nice Kenyan flavors with much lower acidity, try a melange roast.
 While it shines as a pour over, it makes a really nice jazzy espresso, too.
 I think french press too easily goes to uncomfortable acidity if allowed to steep for more than 3-4 minutes, so be forewarned.

 Mocha Java–the Authentic Blend